 Statement of Net Position - In the government-wide Statement of Net Position, the governmental activities (a) are presented on a consolidated basis, (b) and are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The
+The Bureau's net position is reported in three parts - net investment in capital assets; restricted net position; and unrestricted net position.
+The Bureau first utilizes restricted resources to finance qualifying activities.

-Notes to the Financial Statements (Continued) For the Year Ended December 31, 2021
+Notes to the Financial Statements (Continued) For the Year Ended December 31, 2022